Jasmine & Jeremy Lopez | The founders

 MAYA@THEFIREHOUSEDREAM.ORG

 Maya is Jasmine’s partner and assistant.
-She works on grants, organization, and sustaining growth within The Firehouse Dream.
-Maya was also a past mentee in the Spring ‘21 Cohort.
-During the day, Maya is a student at Elmhurst University working toward a degree in Public Health.
-It is important to her to make health care equitable for all and once graduated she hopes to give this knowledge back to her community.
+She works on communications, admin, and sustaining growth within The Firehouse Dream.
+Maya was also a past mentee from the Spring ‘21 Cohort.
+Additionally, she is also training to become a Physician’s Assistant.
+She is passionate about making health care equitable for all and giving this knowledge back to her community.
+In her free time, she likes to read and play on her Nintendo Switch.

 2022 Spring mentorship